AmunRha/WriteUps/FWORDCTF21/SAW/README.md

 Then there were two other specific anti debugging trick implemented which is specific only for windows, #windows-magic XD.
 Both of them used the PEB structure to check if a debugger is currently attached to the process, it specifically checks two flags,

-- BeingDebug : Which will be set to 1 if there is a debugger present
+- BeingDebugged : Which will be set to 1 if there is a debugger present
 - NtGlobalFlag : Which will be set to 0x70 if there is a debugger present

 ---